 Key points for intermittent calorie restriction:

 Sue Davis, resident naturopath at Lifehouse Spa in Essex, shares her thoughts on intermittent fasting…

 “I first came across the concept of restricting calories for health when I chose ‘Human Ageing’ as an elective subject for my Human Health Science degree.
 The focus was very much on telomeres.
 These are protective caps at the end of chromosomes which shorten with age and act as significant biomarkers of cellular ageing.
-Short telomeres have been linked to a whole host of health problems ranging from diabetes, heart disease and dementia to premature death.
+Short telomeres have been linked to a whole host of health problems, ranging from diabetes, heart disease and dementia to premature death.
 I learnt that calorie restriction was one way to extend the length of telomeres and ultimately the lifespan of a human.

-“I’ve found that hunger comes in waves and you can feel a little light headed when you first start out.
+“I’ve found that hunger comes in waves and you can feel a little light-headed when you first start out.
 I start the day with a hemp protein and super greens smoothie and then drink green tea and water throughout the day until around 5.00pm when I have dinner.
 That’s it until bedtime.
-There have been weight fluctuations but overall the weight loss holds especially if you commit to an exercise plan.
+There have been weight fluctuations, but overall the weight loss holds, especially if you commit to an exercise plan.
 I’ve been doing interval training type classes three times per week; four is reported to give faster results.
-In addition my sleep has been better and my thought processes sharper.
-Once I reach my ideal weight I will then switch to a 6:1 maintenance mode to continue reaping the many health benefits associated with calorie restriction.”
+In addition, my sleep has been better and my thought processes sharper.
+Once I reach my ideal weight, I will then switch to a 6:1 maintenance mode to continue reaping the many health benefits associated with calorie restriction.”

 For more information about the Fast Diet, check out http://thefastdiet.co.uk/ and to find out more about health spa breaks, give us a call today!